sophietk/secret-santa-mailer/README.md

 More features to come
 ---------------------

-- Exclude some participants when picking the santa of someone (no gift between a couple...)
+- Exclude some participants when picking the santa of someone (no gift for a partner...)